How to become a TV presenter, TV broadcaster

 - politics

-You can find out about courses that are endorsed by the TV and film industry skills body, ScreenSkills.
+You can search for courses that are approved by ScreenSkills.

 Entry requirements